jonnylink/jwt-php/README.md

 # jwt-php
-a tiny library for jwt auth
+A tiny library for jwt auth with no dependencies.

+## installation

+## usage